laravel/framework/readme.md

 - Added `URL::full` method as alias into `Request::fullUrl`.
 - Set default encryption mode to `cbc`. `Crypt::setMode` is available if you wish to use previous mode of `ctr`.
 - Added `Redirect::guest` and `Redirect::intended` to simplify sending users to intended location.
+- Fixed cookie lifetimes not being updated on each page load.

 ## Beta 4